 A toxic behavior – not necessarily coming from a toxic person.
 A behavior triggered or induced by something that causes harm/damage/hurt with or without the one who’s causing it being aware of it.

-It can be noted through body language, like rolling eyes, not holding hands (or lack of physical touch in general), face expressions that indicate resentment and/or contempt, etc.
+It can be noted through body language, like rolling eyes, not holding hands (or lack of physical touch in general), facial expressions that indicate resentment and/or contempt, etc.

 Before we get into the “How to know that your relationship is toxic”, I’d like you to consider responding and reflecting on a few important questions that’ll help shape the approach and clear out the thoughts in your relationship.